 Boasting some of the finest natural landscapes on Earth, it’s no secret that both the North and South Island of New Zealand are a paradise for photographers and nature lovers alike.
-Now I’m a huge advocate for creating your own adventure and can’t stress enough the value of having your own photographic vision as well as getting off the beaten path when traveling, however I know that’s not always possible.
-So, if you’re heading to NZ and want to make sure you go home with some memorable photos, here’s my list of New Zealand’s top 10 must-see photography locations.
+Now I’m a huge advocate for creating your own adventure and can’t stress enough the value of having your own photographic vision, as well as getting off the beaten path when traveling, however I know that’s not always possible.
+So, if you’re heading to NZ and want to make sure you go home with some memorable photos, here’s a list of New Zealand’s top 10, must-see photography locations.

 10. That Wanaka Tree